jiy016/Recipe-Rating-Analysis-Prediction/README.md

 We chose the following features based on the EDA analysis, as these variables seem to be related:

-Number of reviews for a given recipe (quantitative),
+- Number of reviews for a given recipe (quantitative),

-The amount of sodium in recipe (quantitative)
+- The amount of sodium in recipe (quantitative)

-Our model has RMSE of 0.65, and $R^2$ value of 0.0028.
+- Our model has RMSE of **0.65**, and $R^2$ value of **0.0028**.

-Our current model is not good.
+Our current model is *not good*.
 The very low $R^2$ means that the model cannot explain the variance of the dataset; it appears to be underfit and we should add more features.
 Additionally, the low value for the coefficients indicate the need for other features and for feature engineering.

 ### Final Model

 We added the following features:

-"n_steps" (quantitative): This feature was added based on the results of the hypothesis test, indicating that average rating and number of steps are correlated.
+- `"n_steps"` (quantitative): This feature was added based on the results of the hypothesis test, indicating that average rating and number of steps are correlated.

-"reviews" (qualitative): The content of the worded reviews should provide information on the rating.
+- `"reviews"` (qualitative): The content of the worded reviews should provide information on the rating.

-"season" (qualitative): The season the recipe was posted may impact the rating, as there are different seaonsal trends.
+- `"season"` (qualitative): The season the recipe was posted may impact the rating, as there are different seaonsal trends.

 We performed the following feature engineering:

-SentimentAnalyzer: We applied this to the reviews.
+**SentimentAnalyzer**: We applied this to the reviews.
 Value of -1 indicates a negative review, 0 indicates nutral, and 1 indicates positive review.

-OneHotEncoder: We applied this to the qualitative season's column.
+**OneHotEncoder**: We applied this to the qualitative season's column.

-StandardScaler: We applied this to the quantitative columns to enable to coefficients to be interpretable.
+**StandardScaler**: We applied this to the quantitative columns to enable to coefficients to be interpretable.

-We tested the hyperparameter "fit_intercept."
+We tested the hyperparameter `"fit_intercept."`

 Other hyperparameters we could have tried but didn't because it would affect ability to compare coefficients included the following:

 One Hot: drop = "first" or None.
 If we chose None, we could not interpret the coefficients due to mulitcolliniarity.
 Standard Scalar: with_mean or with_std = False or True.
 This would again render the coefficients uninterpretable as they would not be on the same scale.

 #### IMPROVED PERFORMANCE

 Our final model improved it's performance, performing well on the training and test data.

-Lower RMSE of 0.6102 and higher R^2 of 0.1177: Addition of useful features.
+Lower *RMSE* of **0.6102** and higher $R^2$ of **0.1177**: Addition of useful features.

 The coefficients are higher magnitude.
 Specifically, the Sentiment feature shows a strong positive correlation, which makes sense (more "positive" reviews should correspond to generally higher ratings).

 ### Fairness Analysis

-For our fairness analysis, we chose two groups: recipes posted in spring/summer and recipes posted in fall/winter.
+For our fairness analysis, we chose two groups: recipes posted in **spring/summer** and recipes posted in **fall/winter**.
 These seasons bring differing kinds of recipes being posted.
 Thus, the performance of our model may vary based on the season the initial recipe was posted during (and thus the season it is most likely intended for).
 If the model is unfair, then it would be important for us to adjust the model, or do additional training, to better capture the seasonal trends.

-Hypothesis Testing
+Hypothesis Testing:

 - **Null Hypothesis**: Our model is fair.
-Its R2 for ratings given in spring/summer and fall/winter are roughly the same, and any differences are due to random chance.
+Its $R^2$ for ratings given in spring/summer and fall/winter are roughly the same, and any differences are due to random chance.
-- Alternative Hypothesis: Our model is unfair.
-Its R2 for recipes given in spring/summer is different than for fall/winter.
-We hypothesize a higher R2 value for spring/summer because during this time, there are often more diverse recipes (with availability of fresh produce and with more leisure time for individuals), while fall/winter may tend to focus around holiday-focused, comfort recipes (with potentially less variability).
+- **Alternative Hypothesis**: Our model is unfair.
+Its $R^2$ for recipes given in spring/summer is different than for fall/winter.
+We hypothesize a higher $R^2$ value for spring/summer because during this time, there are often more diverse recipes (with availability of fresh produce and with more leisure time for individuals), while fall/winter may tend to focus around holiday-focused, comfort recipes (with potentially less variability).
-- Test Statistics: Root mean squared error (mrse).
+- **Test Statistics**: Root mean squared error (mrse).
-- Significance Level: alpha = 0.05
+- **Significance Level**: 0.05

-# Plot the distribution of permuted differences
-plt.hist(permuted_diffs, bins=30, edgecolor='k', alpha=0.7)
-plt.axvline(observed_diff, color='r', linestyle='--', label='Observed difference')
-plt.xlabel('Difference in RMSE')
-plt.ylabel('Frequency')
-plt.legend()
-plt.show()

-With p = 0.001, we reject our null hypothesis that our model is fair.
+With **p = 0.001**, we **reject our null hypothesis** that our model is fair.